 Server - daemon that exposes REST API

 Sctool - a command-line interface (CLI) for interacting with the server over the REST API

 The server persists its data to a Scylla cluster.
 It comes with a pre-installed single node cluster running locally but can be changed to an external cluster (see Use a remote database for Scylla Manager for details).

-Optionally (but recommeneded) you can add Scylla Monitoring Stack to enable reporting of Scylla Manager metrics and alerts.
+Optionally (but recommended), you can add Scylla Monitoring Stack to enable reporting of Scylla Manager metrics and alerts.

 The Scylla Monitoring Stack consists of three components, wrapped in Docker containers:

-If you have enabled the Scylla Monitoring stack, Monitoring stack 2.0 Manager dashboard includes the same cluster status report.
-A new Alert was defined in Prometheus Alert Manager, to report when a Scylla node health check fails and the node is considered DOWN.
+If you have enabled the Scylla Monitoring stack, the Monitoring stack 2.0 Manager dashboard includes the same cluster status report.
+A new Alert was defined in Prometheus Alert Manager to report when a Scylla node health check fails, and the node is considered DOWN.

 Scylla Manager has modest systems requirements.
 While a minimal Manager server can run on a system with 2 cores, 1GB system, the following configuration is recommended: